coreybutler/shortbus/README.md

 [![Build Status](https://travis-ci.org/coreybutler/shortbus.svg)](https://travis-ci.org/coreybutler/shortbus)

+**NOTICE:** This library works well, but I'm no longer supporting it.
+Instead, I've incorporated this library into [Queue](https://github.com/ngnjs/queue), a plugin for the ultralight [NGN](https://github.com/ngnjs/ngn) library (which I also wrote).
+The new version, built on ES Modules, works in Node.js, Deno, browsers, and any other ECMAScript compliant JavaScript runtime.

 # Shortbus

 Shortbus is a lightweight flow control module that works like a mini event bus + serial/parallel processor.
 It makes for a great task runner.